jamesw8/GIFRadio/README.md

 1. Run `npm install` to download the requirements
 2. Run `npm start` to start the Express server
 3. Access the locally hosted web app through localhost on port 8000

+## To Do
+* Plug in translated results from Watson NLP to Spotify